mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

     Right-click the HTTP Request added to the left tree and select **Add** -> **Listener** -> **View Results Tree**.
 After you run the load test, you can view results in this window.

-5) Adding a Response Assertion
+5) Add a response assertion

     Optional.
 Right-click the HTTP request on the left tree.
 Select **Add** -> **Assertions** -> **Response Assertions**.
 For example, you can add a 200 response assertion.
 The entire test plan will fail if any of the HTTP requests receive a response with a response code other than 200.
 Use the patterns to test section and click on the **Add** button, enter 200 and add the row to the list.